influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/best-practices/schema-design.md

 This requires slightly more resources at ingestion time, but then gets resolved at persistence time or compaction time and avoids a sparse schema.

-### Measurement schemas should be homogenous
+### Table schemas should be homogenous

-Data stored within a measurement should be "homogenous," meaning each row should have the same tag and field keys.
+Data stored within a table should be "homogenous," meaning each row should have the same tag and field keys.
-All rows stored in a measurement share the same columns, but if a point doesn't include a value for a column, the column value is null.
+All rows stored in a table share the same columns, but if a point doesn't include a value for a column, the column value is null.
-A measurement full of null values has a ["sparse" schema](#avoid-sparse-schemas).
+A table full of null values has a ["sparse" schema](#avoid-sparse-schemas).

 {{< expand-wrapper >}}
 {{% expand "View example of a sparse, non-homogenous schema" %}}

-Non-homogenous schemas are often caused by writing points to a measurement with inconsistent tag or field sets.
+Non-homogenous schemas are often caused by writing points to a table with inconsistent tag or field sets.
 In the following example, data is collected from two different sources and each source returns data with different tag and field sets.

 {{< flex >}}
 {{% flex-content %}}

 ##### Source 1 tags and fields:

 - tags:
   - source
   - code
   - crypto
 - fields:
   - price
     {{% /flex-content %}}
     {{% flex-content %}}

 ##### Source 2 tags and fields:

 - tags:
   - src
   - currency